-FAO Specification 612/WG (June 2009)
+FAO Specification 612 / WG (December 2018\)

-This specification, which is PART ONE of this publication, is based on an evaluation of data submitted by the manufacturer whose name is listed in the evaluation report (612/2009).
-It should be applicable to relevant products of these manufacturers but it is not an endorsement of those products, nor a guarantee that they comply with the specifications.
+This specification, which is PART ONE of this publication, is based on an evaluation of data submitted by the manufacturer whose name is listed in the evaluation report (612/2009 & 612/2018.1).
+It should be applicable to relevant products of this manufacturer but it is not an endorsement of those products, nor a guarantee that they comply with the specifications.
 The specification may not be appropriate for the products of other manufacturers.
-The evaluation report (612/2009) as PART TWO forms an integral part of this publication.
+The evaluation reports (612/2009 & 612/2018.1) as PART TWO form an integral part of this publication.

-The material shall consist of a homogeneous mixture of technical indoxacarb complying with the requirements of FAO specification 612/TK (2009), together with carriers and any other necessary formulants.
+The material shall consist of a homogeneous mixture of technical indoxacarb complying with the requirements of FAO specification 612/TK (December 2018), together with carriers and any other necessary formulants.
 The product shall be in the form of roughly spherical granules with a nominal size range of 0.15 to 1.4 mm and an average of approximately 0.5 to 0.7 mm, for application after disintegration and dispersion in water.
 The product shall be dry, free flowing, essentially non-dusty and free from visible extraneous matter and hard lumps.

-2.1 Identity tests (612/WG/M/1 Note 1)
+2.1 Identity tests (612/WG/M/2, CIPAC Handbook N, p.
+77, 2011)